Randy Arozarena Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff last season ranked 23rd in MLB.
+- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in MLB.

-- Williams gets the call to start for the Nationals, his first of the season.
+- Kuhl takes the mound for his first start of the season for the Nationals.

-- The 30-year-old right-hander pitched in relief and threw six innings in his last appearance on Wednesday, Oct.
-5 against the Washington Nationals.
+- The 30-year-old right-hander started and threw 3 1/3 innings when he last appeared Saturday, Oct.
+1 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.